rharpalani/InventoryIQ/notebooks/rohan/README.md

 <img src="img/nov13.png" width="700">

 However, I still wasn't able to unlock the box with the relay.
 After even further investigation, I realized that the relay I had ordered was listed as a 12V relay.
-I initially thought this menat that it could power a 12V load.
+I initially thought this meant that it could power a 12V load.
 However, this dual-circuit electromagnet understanding made me realize that the 12V was actually the voltage required to enable the electromagnet.
 After connecting the enable pin to the 12V power source, the solenoid finally unlocked.
 This circuit is shown below.

 <img src="img/nov13.jpg" width="700">